wirthdrewneu/RobotRangerSetUp/README.md

    c.
 Run ./install.sh\
    Mac:\
    a.
 Double click the compressed folder.
 This should give you the option to extract.\
    b.
 Mac will automatically generate an application shortcut in the current folder.
 5. Download [the makerbot firmware](https://github.com/Makeblock-official/Makeblock-Libraries/archive/master.zip) you can also find the link in the tutorial in Step 1 the library is hosted on github at the Makeblock-official account.
 6. Install the library.
 This was a step as a time drain for me I reccomend you refer to the README.md in the Makeblock Library .zip rather than the tutorial above.
-I will also guide you through the steps here.
+I will also guide you through the steps here. \
    a.
-Open Arduino IDE
+Open Arduino IDE \
    b.
-Go to Sketch->Include Library ->Add .zip Library Select the zip you downloaded in the previous step.
+Go to Sketch->Include Library ->Add .zip Library Select the zip you downloaded in the previous step. \
    c.
+Restart Arduino IDE **Note: If you performed these steps correctly  you should be able to navigate to Include Library and see MakeBlockDrive in the list of libraries.**

-9
+ 7. Connect